Returning to The Forest

 So while these cannibals are not skeletons or hissing bomb creatures, they are certainly a threat to you, at all hours of the day.
 Nighttime is especially dangerous as they are out more often and in large groups, but there is nothing preventing you from running into them during the day.
 In fact, they often have small villages containing supplies that you’ll need to continue crafting the various objects and tools you’ll need.

 More importantly, the horror doesn’t stop with just cannibals.
 It gets weird Lovecraft creatures later on as the game progresses.
-Horrible mounds of flesh and limbs with otherworldly screeches leap at you and assault you, likely to destroy much of your fortifications if you didn’t prepare properly.
+Horrible mounds of flesh and limbs with otherworldly screeches leap at you and assault you, likely to destroy much of your fortifications if you don’t prepare properly.
 While other crafting games let you be safe so long as you lock the door, you are under constant threat in The Forest.
 It may not be tonight or tomorrow, but one night, they will come for you.

 With all that for a premise, I was on board.
 I liked the idea of survival when you had to legitimately think about where you are setting up your base, and not just for aesthetics.
 You had to choose a spot that made sense in terms of proximity of resources, as well as defensible terrain.
 If you built your base on a beach, you were not likely to last long.

-What’s more ,is that there was an actual end-game goal.
+What’s more, is that there was an actual end-game goal.
 Unlike other survival games, which were also somewhat new at the time in terms of popularity, The Forest had the actual goal of finding your son (the other missing person) and escaping the island.
 You don’t know whether your son is alive or not, but you find clues to his existence in various places.
 This simple motivation forces you to do more than just build your base all day long.
 It requires you to venture into the dark and dangerous caves in which many of the monstrosities hide.
-It was a survival game with purpose.
+It was a survival game with a purpose.

-Why Did I Stop Playing it Originally?
+Why Did I Stop Playing It Originally?

 As I mentioned I got this game back in 2014.
 It only “released” a finished version in the past year.
 The Forest in its early days was a rough, rough build.
 It still looked impressive at the time, but there were lots of bugs and all sorts of issues to deal with.
 It also was a very difficult game playing solo.

 While it supports multiplayer now, at the time, I could only do solo runs and I never seemed to last long before I was knocked out and dragged to a cave.
-You could blame my poor survival skills, but I’d argue that the first-person combat was a bit too finnicky for the time.
+You could blame my poor survival skills, but I’d argue that the first-person combat was a bit too finicky for the time.
 I’d often run into bugs in which cannibals just never ran out of health, even if I knocked them into a campfire and kept hitting them with my club.

 I had a brief bit of fun playing the game with friends in my living room and letting them take a try at surviving a few nights, but it wore off quickly.
-It didn’t take long for me to feel a bit of buyers remorse for paying for a game in such a state.
+It didn’t take long for me to feel a bit of buyer’s remorse for paying for a game in such a state.
 As time went on, the updates to the game were pretty infrequent and I continued to feel like it was a mistake to pay for a game in early access.
-To this day, I can only name about 3 other games I’ve bought before they released a Version 1.0.
+To this day, I can only name about 3 other games I bought before they released Version 1.0.
 The Forest is to blame for that a bit.

 Why Return?

 Wouldn’t you know it?
 The game actually released a full version, despite my assumptions that it would be like many other early access or Kickstarter games that just fell off the earth with all the money hopeful idiots like myself had contributed.
 I hadn’t paid any attention to it in my list for years and continued to scroll past it as quickly as possible when looking through my catalog of games on Steam.
-That was, until I saw a few favorite streamers playing it recently for no apparent reason.
+That was until I saw a few favorite streamers playing it recently for no apparent reason.
 Upon further investigation, and realizing that the game had actually continued development, I installed it once again and jumped back into The Forest.

 It was a massive improvement over my initial impressions, as you might expect.
 The graphics were improved, the bugs were less harmful, and things seemed to work a bit better, generally.
 I still found some of the cannibals to be ungodly tanks of defense, but I was able to build a defensible base in a much better location than ever before and survive many nights without losing my life.
 However, the game is still quite difficult in a solo game, even when playing on a lower difficulty.
 The lowest difficulty, removes enemies altogether, which is definitely not what I want either.